Zavy86/docker-course/sources/clickster/README.md

-# Clock
+# Clickster

-This repository contains a simple Docker image that runs a clock application.
+This repository contains a simple Docker image that runs a Node.js app that displays a click counter using Redis as a backend to store the count value.

-The clock displays the current timestamp every second.